 Usually climbing shoe size runs one size smaller than your own shoes.
 Check your size with rental shoes first to see what size fits you best.
 Be aware that different climbing shoe models and brands can fit your feet differently even if they are the same size.
 Make sure to try the shoes on first before purchasing because you may end up returning them when they do not fit right.
-Also keep in mind that the rental shoes may seem comfortable because they have been worn before by others so the leather has relaxed a lot more than brand new shoes.
+Also, keep in mind that the rental shoes may seem comfortable because they have been worn before by others so the leather has relaxed a lot more than brand new shoes.

 Wearing socks is optional.
 I do not wear socks because my shoes fit very snug and there is no room for socks.
-In addition, socks are buffer between my feet and my shoes.
+In addition, socks are a buffer between my feet and my shoes.
 I have less control of the shoes and the feel of the rocks so I prefer without socks.
-There is a small draw back, your feet and shoes may smell if your feet sweat a lot.
+There is a small drawback, your feet and shoes may smell if your feet sweat a lot.
 My shoes are usually put away in a ventilated bag which airs out the smell and sweat.
 There is also an air freshener spray for shoes that you can purchase from retail stores to

 free the odor.

 It saves your life each time you fall from a climb.
-You may want to invest in a comfortable and durable harness that allows easy fine tuning to fit your size.
+You may want to invest in a comfortable and durable harness that allows easy fine-tuning to fit your size.
 Renting them is also fine.
 In my opinion, the rental harness is not as comfortable as my own.
 There’s a single loop for the rental harness where you would put the rope through.
 When I put weight on it such as a fall, the harness tends to ride up my crotch which is slightly uncomfortable.

 My own harness is slightly different where you put the rope through.
 You would put the rope through two loops instead of one.

 You will need a belay device and a harness for sport climbing.
 However, you will not need them for bouldering.
 Bouldering is a form of rock climbing that is done without the use of ropes.
 The height for bouldering is usually under 6 meters (20 feet) tall.
 Sport climbing is another form of climbing that relies on ropes and anchors to get to the top.
-The height can varies from 60 meters (200 feet) or more/less.
-Sport climbing consists of two people, the climber and the belayer, while bouldering is an individual sport.
+The height can vary from 60 meters (200 feet) or more/less.
+Sport climbing consists of two people, the climber, and the belayer, while bouldering is an individual sport.

 We use a belay device as a brake mechanism to a climbing rope by applying friction to it.

-30 meter rope (good for leading in gym) $89.95 – $120
+- 30 meter rope (good for leading in gym) $89.95 – $120

-60 meter rope (good for climbing outdoors) $159.95 – $199.95
+- 60 meter rope (good for climbing outdoors) $159.95 – $199.95

 These are few essential climbing gears for you to start your climbing adventure.
 I hope you’ll find this article helpful for your research.